-Facilities shall use a chit system or other standard system for the issuance and accountability of key rings.
+Facilities shall use a chit system or other standard system for the issuance and accountability of key distribution.
 A key chit is a tag (usually metal) that identifies the person who has drawn a set of keys.

-In SPCs and CDFs, the chit shall be labeled with the officer's first initial and last name.
-All key rings shall be issued as needed (at the beginning of a shift, etc.) with the exchange of a chit for a key and the chit placed on the hook from which the key was removed.
+The chit shall be labeled with the officer's first initial and last name.
+All key rings shall be issued as needed (e.g., at the beginning of a shift, etc.) with the exchange of a chit for a key and with the chit placed on the hook from which the key was removed.

-An employee who reports to work without chits must obtain temporary chits from the Control Officer, which he or she can exchange for keys according to standard procedure.
+An employee who reports to work without chits must obtain temporary chits from the control room officer, which he/she can exchange for keys according to standard procedure.

-- The Control Officer shall maintain accountability for the issued chits. - At the end of the shift, the employee shall personally return the temporary chits to the Control Officer.
+- a.
+The control room officer shall maintain accountability for the issued chits. - b.
+At the end of the shift, the employee shall personally return the temporary chits to the control room officer.

-At shift rotation, to obtain keys from an officer on post, the relief officer must first exchange his or her key chit at the Control Center for the key chit of the employee being relieved.
-The relief officer shall take his or her key chit to the employee being relieved and exchange the key chit for the appropriate ring of keys.
-The officer shall immediately count the keys on his or her ring, immediately reporting any discrepancies to the shift supervisor.
-If the relief officer needs to gain access to any location(s) while heading from the control enter to his or her post, the Control Officer may issue him/her a second set of keys.
-In this case, the officer shall return the extra set of keys to the Control Officer at the end of the relief shift.
+At shift rotation. to obtain keys from an officer on post, the relief officer must first exchange his/her key chit at the control room center for the key chit of the employee being relieved.
+The relief officer shall take his/her key chit to the employee being relieved and exchange the key chit for the appropriate ring of keys.
+The officer shall then count the keys on his/her ring, immediately reporting any discrepancies to the shift supervisor.
+If the relief officer needs to gain access to any location while heading from the control enter to his/her post, the control room officer may issue him/her a second set of keys.
+In such a case, the officer shall return the extra set of kevs to the control room officer at the end of the relief shift.